 A particularly nasty strain of mold on cannabis that attacks the roots and almost always results in crop death.
 Like lesser aggressive forms of root rot, the leaves will only start to properly yellow once the issues have really taken hold but will also cause heavy leaf wilting and even overall plant drooping.

 There's no fix for this one.
-It's best to cut your losses and start afresh crop in a fully sterilized environment.
+It's best to cut your losses and start a fresh crop in a fully sterilized environment.

 Cold Damage or Stress